highmobility/auto-api/changelogs/L12_changelog.md

 ## New Properties

 There are a number of new properties.
-A few are simply additive to the spec, some are from capabilities' changes and others are new because of the _unit component_ (see more [below](#unit-component)).
+A few are simply additive to the spec, some are from capabilities' changes and others are new because of the _unit type_ (see more [below](#unit-type)).

 - **capabilities**
   - added `webhooks` - outputs _webhook_ information